LogtalkDotOrg/logtalk3/manuals/sources/refman/methods/domain_error_2.rst

 Throws a domain error.
 Used when an argument is of the correct type but outside the valid domain.
 For example, trying to use an atom as an operator specifier that is not a valid specifier.
 This built-in method is declared private and thus cannot be used as a message to an object.
-Calling this predicate is equivalent to the following sequence of calls:
+Calling this predicate is equivalent to the following sequence of goals:

 ::